Curriculum Intent

 Our aims within the Music Department are to:

-• Give all students the opportunity to learn to play a musical instrument and the confidence to perform in public
+• Give all students the opportunity to learn to play more than one musical instrument and the confidence to perform in public

 • Give all students the opportunity to compose their own music and develop their own sense of musical style